theovergrownnetwork/theovergrownnetwork/README.md

 people who treat me as the character im cosplaying (unless stated otherwise, it is a cosplay! do not treat me like the character, it makes me extremely uncomfortable.)

 people who make nsfw avatars (ur weird)

+people who are rude to anyone in my friend group! kys i do not like you!

 ![image](https://github.com/user-attachments/assets/d2093a95-adb2-403c-890e-ce89dcd1e49d)